joshwalawender/IQMon/readme.md

 ## Version History

+* __v1.3.4__
+    * Various minor bug fixes.
+    * Fixed bug in calculation of weights for FWHM and zero point calculations.
+Very little actual impact on results.
 * __v1.3.3__
     * Bug fixes.
     * Added version info for IQMon, SExtractor, SCAMP, and SWarp to log.